agray998/bae-jenkins-reference-impl/README.md

 ```
 This will prompt you for a username and password (should match the credentials for the nexus user you created) and an email (you can use a dummy email for this)
 * Install the pipeline integration maven plugin
-* Create a pipeline project, and set up a script which will build your react frontend and spring backend, and deploy them to the nexus server - see the provided jenkinsfile for an example
+* Create a pipeline project and set up a script which will build your react frontend and spring backend, push them to the nexus server, and then deploy to a production server - see the provided jenkinsfile for an example